 If bitterness hasn’t been an issue, switch to dark roasts.
 Coffee beans roasted longer have lower amounts of calories.
-But if dark roast beans have fewer caffeine in a single serving they also lose less water as they roasted, so darker roasters have more caffeine by weight.
-Tell me the implications of that?
-When you have mastered measuring coffee cup in tablespoons, you get less caffeine by switching to darker roasts.
+But if dark roast beans have fewer caffeine in a single serving they also lose less water as they are roasted, so darker roasters have more caffeine by weight.
+Tell me the implications of that.
+When you have mastered measuring coffee cups in tablespoons, you get less caffeine by switching to darker roasts.

 Try half-caff or watered down coffee

 It does not hurt to blend coffee or decaffeinated to get you the optimal amount.

 Most coffee lovers are not impressed by the coffee flavor.
 Coffee’s bitterness in this sense.
 When people are in coffee shops, they usually enjoy hot chocolate or tea.
 You can get rid of drinking coffee without liking the flavor, and you can overcome it.

 This bitter taste comes from the acid extracted from coffee beans.
 These acids are the third main type of compound extracted, and the final ones are derived from the diagram below.
 You want to stop extracting coffee before you remove the acid from the beans so that the coffee can have a milder flavor.
 It is possible to grind coffee beans in many ways including using a grinder and a food processor.
 Butter coffee is also known as Bulletproof Coffee for its rich creamy butter and high levels of fiber.